 My family loves to take day trips.
 Although it often involves a lot of time in the car – at least more than the kids would like – living near Salt Lake City gives us endless opportunities for easy and enjoyable day trips with the kids.

-Favorite Day Trips from Salt Lake City
+Best Day Trips from Salt Lake City

 Capitol Reef National Park